 Clients of the firm are mostly non-high-net-worth investors, with some high-net-worth clients on the rolls as well.
-The only institutional money at the firm belongs to pensions, profit-sharing plans and charities.
+The only institutional money at the firm belongs to pension and profit-sharing plans, in addition to charities.
 Smart Investor does not require a minimum account size.

 Fees for portfolio management are based on a percentage of assets under management.
 Financial planning and consulting are charged an hourly fee.
 The firm may also charge fixed fees.

 Smart Investor Background

 Smart Investor was founded in 2001 by Allan Henriques, who remains the chairman of the company's board.
 Sloy, Dahl and Holst, Inc., an SEC-registered investment advisor, acquired the firm in 2016.

 Smart Investor’s services include portfolio management, financial consulting, risk assessment, investment planning and financial organization.